Center-For-Neurotechnology/BrainInterface3D/README.md

 10. Move the 3D device models to the right locations on the coregistered brain and skull, save and rename each transform
 11. Segment bone to create both a model and a segmentation in 3D
 12. Segment vessels or use the vascular toolbox
+13. Segment pathologies of interest such as tumor, edema, etc.
-13. Make a copy of the segmented skull and add a ‘craniotomy’ in the planning
+14. Make a copy of the segmented skull and add a ‘craniotomy’ in the planning
+15. Make a copy of the segmented skull, vessels, pathology, and brain surfaces as Models, save to PLY file, and load files into Blender
-14. Use Markers in 3Dslicer to create curved lines for the wires, turning on the line measure feature
+16. Use Markers in 3Dslicer to create curved lines for the wires, turning on the line measure feature
-15. Convert the surface models into segmentations and then save them as NIFTI models for later DICOM conversion
+17. Convert the surface models into segmentations and then save them as NIFTI models for later DICOM conversion (for BrainLab)
-16. For Brainlab visibility, convert Utah arrays into spheres or cubes
+18. For Brainlab visibility, convert Utah arrays into spheres or cubes
-17. Save volumes as NIFTI files for later DICOM conversion
+19. Save volumes as NIFTI files for later DICOM conversion

 ## Karawun and BrainLab import
 1. Take the NIFTI output from 3Dslicer and convert to DICOMs using Karawun instructions (example script included, https://developmentalimagingmcri.github.io/karawun/)